Renting a car can be expensive. So, if you’re looking for an affordable way to get around town, peer-to-peer car rental may be just what you need.

 Each peer-to-peer car rental service has its own rules, but there are some general guidelines that every rental company typically follows.

 Someone who owns a car lists it on a platform.
-The owner provides pictures and a price for the vehicle, as well as other information about the car.
+The owner provides pictures, a vehicle price list and other information about the car.

 Anyone who needs a car browses the company’s website to find all the available options.
 From there, it’s as simple as choosing the car that best meets the renter’s needs.
 The renter mentions how long they need the vehicle and submits a booking request.

-The owner is notified if someone wants to rent their car.
-If the owner approves the request, the renter pays via a credit card and picks up the vehicle at the agreed-upon time.
+If someone wants to rent their car, the owner is notified.
+If the owner approves the request, the renter pays via credit card and picks up the vehicle at the agreed-upon time.

 After using the car, the renter returns it to the owner.
-If the renter damages the vehicle, the owner and the rental company will figure out who should cover the associated costs.
+If the renter damages the vehicle, the owner and the rental company will determine who should cover the associated costs.

 If I rent a car through a P2P car-sharing service, am I covered under my own insurance?

-You will have to check your own policy, as terms vary.
+You will have to check your own policy because terms vary.
 However, many car insurance companies exclude you from being covered while driving a P2P vehicle.

-For example, your policy might state that all third-party rentals are excluded from coverage.
-Or it may explicitly state that it does not cover any vehicle operated, maintained or used as part of a personal vehicle shared program.
+For example, your policy might exclude all third-party rentals from coverage.
+It may also explicitly state that it does not cover any vehicle operated, maintained or used as part of a personal vehicle shared program.

 It is crucial to understand exactly what your policy will – and will not – cover if you use a peer-to-peer rental service.
 If you look at your policy and cannot determine whether you have coverage, contact your insurer for clarification.